The Perfect 4 to 5 Days in Amsterdam Itinerary

 Dam Square

-There’s no better place to start your day and Amsterdam itinerary than in Dam Square.
-Dam Square is quite literally in the center of the city, positioning you in the ideal spot to begin exploring the city.
+There’s no better place to start your day than in Dam Square.
+Quite literally in the center of the city, Dam Square positions you in the ideal spot to begin exploring.

 Dam Square is a historical and cultural landmark of Amsterdam that has been an important gathering place for locals and visitors for centuries, with important monuments encircling the square such as the Royal Palace, the National Monument, and the Nieuwe Kerk (New Church).